sterlingbaldwin/e3sm-regridding/source/atm_regrid.rst

 ---------------------

 In this example, the CLD_CAL and FSDS variables will be regridded and extracted into single variable per file time-series.
 The command is identical to the above climatology example, except that the additional year-per-file flag (--ypf) is added.

+When choosing variables to extract into time-series, its only possible to use variables with both a time and space dimension.
+In the E3SM model the spacial dimension is denoted by the ncol axis (column number).

 .. code-block:: bash